The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 Weather can become very severe throughout the state, so it is important to drive with extra care.

 According to the Federal Highway Administration, more than 70 percent of the nation’s roads are located in snowy regions.
 A snowy region is defined as one that receives more than 5 inches of snowfall annually.

 The best way to avoid a crash is to be aware of how you are driving and aware of your surroundings.
 While certain driving risks exist year-round, winter driving comes with its own unique set of risks.
 Heavy snowfall and slick roads can lead to serious accidents—even for the best drivers.
 The following are the most common types of winter weather car crashes:

 Snow, ice, sleet and rain create less than ideal road conditions.
 As a result, one of the most common causes of winter weather car crashes is caused by sliding on slippery roads.
-Unfortunately, sliding can lead to various types of collisions at intersections, downhill and others.
+Unfortunately, sliding can lead to various types of collisions.

 Driving too quickly or too close to the car ahead of you in bad weather can lead to rear-end collisions.
 Winter weather often requires frequent stops.
 It is important to be a courteous driver and be mindful of your speed.